tx-agent-kit

 SchemaLocationPurpose

-Effect schemaspackages/db/src/effect-schemasDB-facing.
+Effect schemaspackages/infra/db/src/effect-schemasDB-facing.
 Define table row shapes.
 Use Date directly.

 The contract schemas handle JSON serialization concerns (dates as strings, nested objects).
 The DB schemas handle database row mapping.
 They are intentionally separate because the API shape and the database shape are often different.